emanuelefirmani/get-git-english/docs/internal.rst

    git incredibly fast.
 2. **The project is indivisible**: git always works with the whole source code of the project and not on single directories or files;
-   between committing in the main directory or in a sub-directory there's no difference.
+   committing in the main directory or in a sub-directory is exactly the same thuing.
    The concept ``checkout`` of a single file or directory doesn't exist. git assumes the project as the indivisible unit of work.
-3. **git doesn't memorize files' changes**: git always saves files in full.
+3. **git doesn't memorize files' changes**: git always saves entire files.
    If you modify a single character of a 2 mega file, git memorizes in full the new version of the file.
    This is an important difference: SVN memorizes the differences and, when required, rebuilds the file; git memorizes the file and, when